 What does homeowners insurance cover in South Dakota?

-Standard homeowners insurance policies cover the exterior of your home, your personal belongings, liability, medical payments for guests and additional living expenses.
-You can also purchase add-on coverage for certain things like valuables.
+Standard homeowners insurance policies will typically cover physical damage to your home, your personal belongings, liability to third parties, medical payments for guests and additional living expenses.
+All companies provide some types of additional add-on coverage for certain things like valuables and incidental costs for moving items to other locations for example.

 How do I get homeowners insurance in South Dakota?

 To get homeowners insurance in South Dakota, start by researching insurance companies that sell the coverage you want.
 Then, get a quote online or through an agent.
-You’ll be asked to share some personal information, like your age and gender, as well as home specs.
-Using that information, you’ll receive a quote.
-It’s a good idea to get quotes from a few different providers to determine which company can give you the best rate.
+You’ll be asked to share some personal information, like your age and gender, as well as home specifications.
+Based upon this information, the company will provide a quote.
+It is a good idea to get quotes from a few different providers to determine which company can give you the best rate.